vincentditlevinz/api-domains-issue/README.md

 Did not find how to make Modulith transactional events work in a R2DBC context.
 We tested:
 - `org.springframework.experimental:spring-modulith-jdbc` required a jdbcTemplate to work properly
 - Adding `org.springframework.boot:spring-boot-starter-data-jdbc` or simply `org.springframework.boot:spring-boot-starter-jdbc` with `spring.datasource.xxx` configurations in `application.properties` failed.
-Probably because of `org.springframework.boot.autoconfigure.jdbc.DataSourceAutoConfiguration` works only when `@ConditionalOnMissingBean(type = "io.r2dbc.spi.ConnectionFactory")` is satisfied...
+Probably because of `org.springframework.boot.autoconfigure.jdbc.DataSourceAutoConfiguration` which works only when `@ConditionalOnMissingBean(type = "io.r2dbc.spi.ConnectionFactory")` is satisfied...
-- So I provided a Datasource and a jdbcTemplate manually.
+- So we provided a Datasource and a jdbcTemplate manually.
 But the reactive transaction manager throw an exception because of `org.springframework.experimental:spring-modulith-jdbc` : `java.lang.IllegalStateException: Cannot apply reactive transaction to non-reactive return type: interface java.util.List`

 We are waiting for:
 - https://github.com/spring-projects-experimental/spring-modulith/issues/174